Find Grad Schools

 76 Yearly Graduations

-American Public University System comes in at #2 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement and firefighting.
+American Public University System is the 2nd most popular school in the nation for students seeking a graduate certificate in homeland security, law enforcement & firefighting.
 Each year, around 50,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-During the 2020-2021 academic year, 76 people received their graduate certificate in homeland security, law enforcement and firefighting from American Military University.
-Of these students, 28% were women and 28% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 76 people received their graduate certificate in homeland security, law enforcement & firefighting from American Military University.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 32% were women.

 #3